 Naturally derived vs. Non-Toxic vs. Cruelty-Free vs. Organic: A Simple Breakdown

-Perhaps I should have said 'a nervous breakdown' if you're standing in a drug store or health food store aisle with a toddler kicking in the stroller, trying to read product labels and choose what is best for your family to use - or at least won't give your son fish gills or mess with your daughter's reproductive system, as many artificial ingredients are suspected of doing.
+Perhaps I should have said 'a nervous breakdown' for anyone who can relate to standing in a drug store or health food store aisle with a toddler kicking in the stroller, trying to read product labels and choose what is best for your family to use - or at least won't give your son fish gills or mess with your daughter's reproductive system, as many artificial ingredients are suspected of doing.

 With every skin care product manufacturer, big and micro, throwing out buzzwords across all advertising platforms from social media to subway ads to in-store campaigns, it can be difficult to make good, healthy choices for your family, especially taking the cost factor into account.
 Here is a simple comparison of terminologies next time you are wondering what all this stuff really means!